unskript/Awesome-CloudOps-Automation/README.md

 ---

 # About the Project
 Runbooks.sh is a powerful, community-driven, open-source runbook automation platform designed to simplify cloud infrastructure management and streamline operations across diverse environments.
-Few of the highlighting features of Runbooks.sh are:
+Few of the highlighting features:

 - **Extensive Library**: Access hundreds of pre-built actions and runbooks to kickstart your automation journey.
 - **Customization**: Create and modify actions and runbooks tailored to your unique requirements.